How audience intelligence helped a leading medical technology brand to shape a winning, client-first strategy

 Revolutionary technological developments have led to the gradual democratization of the diagnostic imaging market.
-Smaller devices offering the same level of performance of large machines give many clinical specialties the freedom to work with more autonomy and speed in their diagnoses.
-As a result, patients can now obtain excellent quality imaging from the same point of care without having to go through multiple touch points.
+Smaller devices offering the same level of performance as large machines give many clinical specialities the freedom to work with more autonomy and speed in their diagnoses.

-With better autonomy comes a much more diverse audience group, which makes it challenging for the brand to shape their strategy in a way that puts their clients first.
+With better autonomy comes a much more diverse audience group, which makes it challenging for the brand to shape its strategy in a way that puts its clients first.
 And without a client-first strategy, the client would have to resort to generic, public relations-type social media strategies.

 In order to connect with their audience more authentically, they needed to understand their unique needs, values, and personality.
-This meant they had to build an accurate buyer persona to streamline their efforts and build their strategy on.
-In addition, they needed to dive deeper into audience conversations to better understand the market.
+This meant they had to build an accurate buyer persona to streamline their efforts and build their strategy.

-The initial intelligence exercise naturally brought immense value to commercial teams across all the regions analyzed, enabling the brand to know their clients and prospects much better.
+The initial intelligence exercise brought immense value to commercial teams across all the regions analyzed, enabling the brand to know their clients and prospects much better.
 Using this exercise, the agency and its client were able to make actionable first decisions regarding the brand's strategy in terms of networks to focus on, type of social story, organic follower growth policy, tone of communication, etc.